jaggu24/Sales-Data-Analysis/README.md

 # Sales-Data-Analysis
-Analysis of data in R
+Analysis of data in R Program